System resources

 sys.pressure.max.pause.time

-Number of seconds a command is able to spend in the paused state before the server returns an error to the client.
-Setting this configurable to 0 disables pausing commands entirely.
+Maximum number of seconds a command can be in the paused state before the server returns an error to the client.
+Setting this configurable to 0 disables pausing commands.

 sys.pressure.max.paused

-A Helix Core Server Extension could register a "pressure-pause" hook to be called periodically while a command is paused.
-Such an Extension could continue the pause, unpause, or defer the choice to the server.
+A Helix Core Server extension can register a "pressure-pause" hook to be called periodically while a command is paused.
+Such an extension can continue the pause, resume execution, or defer the choice to the server.
+Such an extension can implement a throttling policy that is specific to a site.
+To learn more, see the Helix Core Extensions Developer Guide.

 A paused command is visible with p4 monitor show.
 The time spent in the paused state is recorded in the tracking entries of the server log files.
-See paused state in P4LOG in Helix Core Server Administrator Guide.
+See paused state in P4LOG in the Helix Core Command-Line (P4) Reference.

 Configurable